 Vaccinations are much more stressful on the underdeveloped immune system.
 Their effects are also temporary and require subsequent boosters.
 Protect your new kitten or puppy by only exposing them to other healthy dogs or cats.
 Do not take them to places where a lot of animals congregate and defecate, such a parks and rest-stops.
 Be aware that they are highly susceptible to serious disease at this age and take responsibility for protecting their environment.

 2. After three months of age, if vaccinating, I suggest the following:

 Puppies - Give one Distemper/Parvo vaccination.
-If separate vaccines are available, space the Distemper and Parvovirus vaccinations by three to four weeks.
-Dobermans and Rotweilers should have the parvo vaccinations after 15 weeks of age.
+If separate vaccines are available, space the Distemper and Parvovirus vaccinations by two to four weeks.
+Dobermans and Rottweilers should have the parvo vaccinations after 15 weeks of age.
 Rabies vaccinations should be delayed until six months of age.
 Lyme disease, Coronavirus, and Kennel Cough vaccines do not meet the criteria mentioned previously for a useful vaccine and I do not recommend giving them.